High-Efficiency spin-Seebeck Diode in an $\alpha'$-Borophene FM/Normal/FM Nanoribbon Junction: Abstract

 \section{Abstract}

-The semiconductiong $\alpha'$-borophene nanoribbon ($\alpha'$-BNR) due to its incredible properties such as high stability and great mobility of carriers demostrates high-effeciency in thermoelectric devices.
-These properties enable us to produce the spin current by a temperature gradient with lower energy consumption technology.
-In this research, the spin-dependent Seebeck effects are studied in a zigzag $\alpha'$-borophene nanoribbon with two leads magnetized by ferromagnetic (FM) insulators.
-The thermoelectric calculations are performed for a $\alpha'$-BNR FM/Normal/FM junction using the tight-binding (TB) formalism in combination with the non-equilibrium Green's function method (NEGF).
-A pure spin-dependent current due to the breaking of the electron-hole symmetry is induced in the system by a temperature gradient so that it can act as a spin-Seebeck diode.
-Moreover, the negative differential spin-Seebeck effect can be observed in this device due to the compensation of thermal spin in the spin-dependent currents.
-Finally, we have studied the effect of temperature on the charge and spin power factors in $\alpha'$-BNR.
-A significant decline in power factor is primarily arises from a reduction in the magnitude of thermopower near the Fermi level.
-Our findings demonstrate that the $\alpha'$-BNR has a higher power factor compared to its rivals e.g., graphene and silicene.
-This is attributed to the semiconducting nature and high asymmetry between electrons and holes in the $\alpha'$-BNR.
+The $\alpha'$-borophene nanoribbon ($\alpha'$-BNR) due to its incredible properties such as high stability and great mobility of carriers demonstrates high-efficiency in thermoelectric devices.
+We show that these properties enable us to produce a pure spin current by applying a temperature gradient with lower energy consumption in a ferromagnetic/normal/ferromagnetic (FM/Normal/FM) junction.
+Spin-dependent thermoelectric properties and spin-Seebeck are studied in this junction using the tight-binding (TB) formalism in combination with the non-equilibrium Green's function method (NEGF).
+The pure spin current due to the breaking of the electron-hole symmetry is induced in the system so that it can act as a spin-Seebeck diode.
+Moreover, the negative differential spin-Seebeck effect can be observed in the system.
+Finally, we show, at the same conditions, the $\alpha'$-BNR has a much higher power factor compared to that of graphene and silicene, which is due the high asymmetry between the electrons and holes in the $\alpha'$-BNR.
 The exceptional features of $\alpha'$-BNR makes it a very suitable choice for using in thermoelectric devices.